 All children across EYFS are assigned to a 'Mini Club'.
-The 'Club Leader' is a named practitioner who has responsibilities for a small group of children, they are there to help the child feel safe and secure as well as facilitate teaching, learning and assessment.
-The role is important for both child and parent and it is an approach set out in the EYFS.
+The 'Club Leader' is a named practitioner who has responsibilities for a small group of children.

+In Nursery the Key person is there to help the child feel safe and secure as well as facilitate teaching, learning.
 At the beginning of the year the key person will respond to children's needs and help them settle into a new environment.
-Communicate is paramount between parent and key person as these discussions hold key information about the child.
-The Class Teacher will be point of contact for parents and will pass on relevant information on.
-In Nursery, your child's key person will be present at parent's evenings throughout the year.